Pelvic Girdle Dysfunction

 If one joint or set of muscles cannot meet the demands of the pregnancy, the other joints and muscles start to work harder to compensate and this is where problems arise.
 One joint may be stiff and the other joints may need to work harder to achieve the motion required for normal everyday tasks, this will eventually lead to overloaded muscles, tired joints and pain.
 Until the stiff joint becomes loose the symptoms may not go away.

-Physiotherapy by a Charted Physiotherapist, with experience treating PGD, can be very helpful to identify what is causing your PGD and to correct it.
+Physiotherapy treatment by a Charted Physiotherapist, with experience treating PGD, can be very helpful to identify what is causing your pain and to correct it.
 An assessment will identify what is causing your problem and treatment will include the following: